Training and Projecting: A Reduced Basis Method Emulator for Many-Body Physics

-The GP equation \cite{Gross:1961,Pitaevskii:1961} (see also \cite{pichi2020reduced} for a RBM application) is a nonlinear Schrödinger equation that approximately describes the low-energy properties of dilute Bose-Einstein condensates.
-Using a self-consistent mean field approximation, the many-body wave function is reduced to a description in terms of a single complex-valued wave function $\phi(\vec{r})$.
-We work with the one-dimensional GP equation \cite{Carr:1999,Carr:2000,Carr:2001,Torres-Vega:2017} with a harmonic trapping potential by letting $F_\alpha$ be:
+The Gross-Pitaevskii equation~\cite{Gross:1961,Pitaevskii:1961} (see also~\cite{pichi2020reduced} for a RBM application) is a nonlinear Schrödinger equation that approximately describes the low-energy properties of dilute Bose-Einstein condensates.
+Using a self-consistent mean field approximation, the many-body wavefunction is reduced to a description in terms of a single complex-valued wavefunction $\phi(\vec{r})$.
+We work with the one-dimensional Gross-Pitaevskii equation~\cite{Carr:1999,Carr:2000,Carr:2001,Torres-Vega:2017} with a harmonic trapping potential by letting $F_\alpha$ be: